davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

    N=5000, best=2 (expected 1), worst=5000 (expected 5000), avg=2509 (expected 2500)
    ```

+2. For your reference, I put what we should theoretically expect in parentheses.
+Your results should get close to matching the expected results if your `NUM_RUNS` is sufficiently large.

 2. It sure would be nice to summarize this data in a plot.
 Open up your favorite spreadsheet tool.
 The following example shows how to generate charts using *Sheets* on Google Docs.

    - Head over to [Google Docs](https://docs.google.com).
 You'll need to sign in using your UPS ID.
 Once in, click on the striped-lines button on the top-left corner, and select `Sheets`.
 Next, click on the `+` button on the bottom-right corner and it should generate a new blank spreadsheet.
 Let us know if you have troubles getting this far.

-   - After you've got a blank sheet in front of you, start plugging the numbers for N, Best Case, Worst Case, and Average Case as follows
+   - After you've got a blank sheet in front of you, start plugging your numbers (not my expected results) for N, Best Case, Worst Case, and Average Case as follows:
       <center><img src="figures/lab9_fig1.png" border="1px" width="400px"/></center><br/>

    - Double-check that all of your data is entered correctly.
 Then select your data (including the first row containing labels).
 Then from the menu bar, click `Insert` > `Chart`...
 This will bring up a new dialog box that looks like the following.
 Make sure you place checkmarks in Use `Row 1` as Headers and Use `Column A` as Labels